Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

 curl -H "Host: {hostname-app-green}.{public_domain}" http://{app-gateway-pip}/
 ```

-where app-gateway-pip is the public ip of the green appplication gateway.
+where app-gateway-pip is the public ip of the green application gateway.
 If the validation is ok, than the new cluster can be promoted as new production/stable cluster.
 Follow the instruction described in the [next section](#t3-traffic-switch-to-the-green-cluster).

 ## T3: Traffic Switch to the green cluster